mcginty/shoop/README.md

 SCP for the modern era.
 If I were better at marketing I might call this "insanely" fast.

 # security
-🖕🖕🖕 This is so incredibly alpha. not alpha like how fraternities use it. alpha like unverified.🖕🖕🖕
+This is so incredibly alpha. not alpha like how fraternities use it. alpha like unverified.

 **DO NOT USE THIS FOR SECURITY SENSITIVE MATERIAL.
 THERE ARE KNOWN WEAKNESSES IN ITS CURRENT STATE.**